teebu/ms-ot/README.md

 using onetrust consent, give me details about 39d0c533-a82b-4bcc-81c6-991057cef639 purpose -> returns details about that specific purpose

-promptbook for consent purpose details: input -> consent name
+promptbook for single consent purpose details (uses list and grabs id from results) : input -> consent name of active purpose within the page limit ("Email Marketing")

 what are the data elements that are approved for that purpose?
+todo: what api is this?